Submit

 Please submit only one essay.
 Manuscripts must be double-spaced.
 We rarely publish anything 9,000 words or more.
 We expect translators to acquire translation rights before submitting.

-Most of our reviews are solicited by the editors.
-However, we welcome submissions from outside reviewers through our Submittable account.
-Reviewers should cite the title, author, place of publication and publisher, year, number of pages, and price of the book or books in the review.
+Book reviewers should cite the title, author, place of publication and publisher, year, number of pages, and price of the book or books in the review.
 For example: Posthumous Keats: A Personal Biography.
 By Stanley Plumly.
 New York: W.W.
 Norton and Company, 2008.
 370 pp. $27.95.
+Those reviewing visual media or artistic events should cite in accordance with Chicago style guidelines.

 Payment and Copyright

-The Georgia Review pays all contributors; the current standard rates for our print issues are $50 per printed page for prose and $4 per line for poetry, up to $800.
-We pay a flat rate of $150 for book reviews published on GR2.
-In addition, all contributors receive a one-year subscription to The Georgia Review and a 50% discount on additional copies of that issue.
+The Georgia Review‘s current pay rates for our print issues are $50 per printed page for prose and $4 per line for poetry, up to $800.
+In addition, all contributors receive two copies of the issue their work appears in and a 50% discount on additional copies of that issue.

 The Georgia Review buys first North American serial rights only.
 All other rights revert to the author at publication, but we offer formal, written reassignments upon request.
 We ask that whenever an author reprints work that first appeared in our pages, The Georgia Review be given acknowledgment for the specific work(s) involved.